soumende1/Veh-Detection-And-Tracking/README.md

 ## The goals / steps of this project are the following:

- the goal is to write a software pipeline to identify vehicles in a video from a front-facing camera on a car.
+ The goal is to write a software pipeline to identify vehicles in a video from a front-facing camera on a car.
 Following steps were followed to acheive the goal.

-- Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
+- Performed a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images, containing car and non-car images and train a  Linear SVM classifier
-- Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+- A color transform was used for extracting color features, as well as histograms of color.
+They were appended to  HOG feature vector.
-Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
+Note:  normalizization was done on the  features and randomization was used to select the testing and training datasets
-- Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+- Implemented a sliding-window technique and used the trained classifier to search for vehicles in images.
-- Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+- Ran the software pipeline on a video stream ( test_video.mp4 and later implement on project_video.mp4.
+Note the project_video.mp4 is the full video used in advanced lane detection project) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
-- Estimate a bounding box for vehicles detected.
+- Estimated a bounding box for vehicles detected in the above videos

 ## 1 Writeup/Readme

 ### 1.1 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

-All of the code for the project is contained in the Jupyter notebook vehicle_detection_project.ipynb
+All of the code for the project is contained in the Jupyter notebook <code><bold>**vehicle_detection_project.ipynb</bold></code>

 ## 2 Histogram of Oriented Gradients (HOG)
 ### 2.1 Explain how (and identify where in your code) you extracted HOG features from the training images.